uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/intelligent-agents.md

 Agents tend to operate in one of two types of environments:

-- Highly specialised and constrained environments, for example, a game of chess and a chess playing agent.
+- Highly specialised and constrained environments, for example a game of chess and a chess playing program.
 The agent is designed to function exclusively in this environment and is unable to function in others.
-- More general and less controllable environments, for example, the open road and a self-driving car.
+- More general and less controllable environments, for example the open road and a self-driving car.
 The agent is designed to function in a dynamic, complex, and unpredictable environment.

 {panel end}